 Bailey drew a curve with her finger as if tracing the lines.
 “Found this constellation last night.
 I’m callin’ it the Runner.
 It’s for everyone.
 Don’t much matter if they Run markets or dungeons.”

 Entin smiled and tightened his grip on her shoulder.
 He breathed in and choked at the pungent smell of pickles, then laughed.
 “You don’t have to wear the flower, you know?”

 “I like pickles, too!
 Haven’t had a pickle since. . . .”

 They stood in silence as the sky changed and darkened.
 The golden clouds slipped into a dark orange, mixing with purples and blues.
 More stars flickered to life, and for the first time, he actually looked for new constellations.
-Before, they were just empty shapes, though that didn’t mean they couldn’t make new memories, write their own stories.
+Before, they were just empty shapes, but that didn’t mean they couldn’t make new memories or write their own stories.

 “Lost a bonus contract today,” Bailey said, her voice suddenly on edge.
-“There are these stupid guys messin’ with the Runners.
-Grabbed my package and wouldn’t give it back until a guard saw.
+“These stupid guys are messin’ with the Runners.
+Grabbed my package and wouldn’t give it up until a guard saw.
 They didn’t even lose reputation!
 Got a stern talkin’ to, like that’a do anythin’.”